 KAM is enthusiastic to organize the first retrospective exhibition and publication showcasing three decades of Millie Wilson’s work (United States, b.
 1948).
 An influential, yet underrecognized, artist and pedagogue who taught generations of artists at the California Institute of the Arts (following a brief stint teaching at the University of Illinois School of Art & Design), Wilson has deftly examined feminism, queerness, and the historical erasure of such positions from institutions of art.

 This exhibition is made possible through support from the Terra Foundation for American Art.
-Major support for Millie Wilson: The Museum of Lesbian Dreams is provided by The Henry Luce Foundation and The Andy Warhol Foundation for the Visual Arts.
+Major support is provided by The Henry Luce Foundation and The Andy Warhol Foundation for the Visual Arts.
 Additional support comes from the Michael Asher Foundation, the Eileen Harris Norton Foundation, the Richard M. and Rosann Gelvin Noel Krannert Art Museum Fund, the KAM Exhibition Fund, the Art and Design Visitors Series, the Francis P. Rohlen Fund, the Humanities Research Institute Supplemental Event Fund, and the Lorado Taft Lectureship on Art courtesy of the College of Fine and Applied Arts.
 Supported by a grant from the Illinois Arts Council Agency.

-Additional support from Jerry Carden and Tim Templeton, Nancy Davidson and Greg Drasler, Brice Hutchcraft, Michael Lambert and Tim Hutchison, Dirk Mol and Jerry Wray, Ingrid Nybøe, Julie Rundell, and an anonymous donor.
+Additional support from Jerry Carden and Tim Temple, Nancy Davidson and Greg Drasler, Brice Hutchcraft, Tim Hutchison and Michael Lambert, Steven Incontro and David Joselit, Dirk Mol and Jerry Wray, Ingrid Nyeboe/President of the Louise Fishman Foundation, Mary Parker, Julie Rundell, and an anonymous donor.

 Uniting major loans from museums, private collections, and the artist, the project contextualizes Wilson’s substantial work, influential pedagogy, and legacy.
 Alongside her peers such as Lutz Bacher, Nayland Blake, Felix Gonzalez-Torres, and Lorna Simpson, Wilson joined 1980s postmodernism with the personally and politically charged conceptualism of the 1990s.
 Her work reflects a particularly unruly conception of queerness that emerged in California during these decades.
 For example, Wilson’s 1989 installation at LACE titled Fauve Semblant: Peter (A Young English Girl) purported to rediscover a lesbian artist named Peter, who took her name from Romaine Brooks’s 1923–24 portrait of the artist Gluck.
 Wilson’s faux-retrospective highlighted objects attesting to Peter’s fictionalized life and work: a photograph (taken by Catherine Opie) of Wilson dressed dapperly as Peter; life-sized images of Peter’s smoking jacket, shoes, cane, bow tie, and eyeglasses; and a singular “surviving” painting.
 Wilson’s installation anticipates many artistic projects utilizing speculation and fabulation to examine queer and trans history, including Zoe Leonard and Cheryl Dunye’s The Fae Richards Photo Archive (1993–96), Ulrike Müller’s Herstory Inventory (2009–12), and Chris E. Vargas’s Museum of Trans Hirstory & Art (MOTHA; 2013–present).